Brexit: The Exit of the United Kingdom from the European Union

 Almost all of these developments could by themselves be seen as beneficial, allowing freedom to trade and study in different countries of the Union, supporting disadvantaged regions, creating a massive trading block and introducing a unified approach to many global problems such as climate change.
 However citizens in many countries were becoming increasingly disenchanted.
 In the UK, it was felt by some that the EU was now taking power away from the British government in areas quite separate from the economy - areas which had never been signed up to in 1972.
 This was increasingly felt despite the fact that the UK had exercised the right to remain out of certain common policies, including the Schengen Agreement and the single Euro currency.

-More recently still, global and European events such as the debt crisis which affected several European nations, notably Greece, have led to further worries.
-And terrorist events have raised fears about the free movement of people across borders, whilst religious extremism and war in the Middle East has led to large numbers of refugees as well as economic migrants arriving on the shores of Europe.
+More recently still, global and European events such as the debt crisis which affected several European nations, have led to further worries.
+And terrorist events have raised fears about the free movement of people across borders, whilst religious extremism and war in the Middle East has led to large numbers of refugees as well as economic migrants arriving on the shores of Europe, including the shores of the English Channel.
 The EU has struggled to come to terms with this problem and agree a common policy.
-Most significantly for the UK, the Eastern European nations which had joined the EU in the early 21st century are not as wealthy as the nations of Western Europe.
-Because of the free movement of citizens across borders, many have chosen to come to the UK for a better standard of living.
+Most significantly for the UK, the Eastern European nations which had joined the EU in the early 21st century are not as wealthy as the nations of Western Europe - so because of the free movement of citizens across borders, many have chosen to come to the UK for a better standard of living.

 It was in this climate that growing resentment towards the EU began to develop in the UK.
 A eurosceptic party - UKIP - had been set up in 1991, and after decades in the wilderness, now began to increase in popular support.
 In recent general elections they attracted as much as 13% of the popular vote, and although this had not translated into parliamentary seats won, Prime Minister David Cameron decided in the face of growing disenchantment - even within his own party - to hold another referendum, a way of allowing the people to directly determine a major constitutional issue.
 Should we remain in the European Union, or should we leave?